 then you have my group…

-Group 2: someone who have countless notebooks, full of random notes, drawings or poems and anecdotes. maybe someone who has journaled for years or maybe even someone who is challenging themselves to write more and of course the people who have way better handwriting than Group 1
+Group 2: someone who has countless notebooks full of random notes, drawings or poems and anecdotes. maybe someone who has journaled for years or maybe even someone who is challenging themselves to write more—and of course the people who have way better handwriting than group 1.

-now if you hate being stereotyped or put in group, feel free to stand tall in your ambiguity. but for those that can calmly and peacefully accept that they sit in one group welcome. feels good doesn’t it?
+now if you hate being stereotyped or put in a group, feel free to stand tall in your ambiguity. but for those that can calmly and peacefully accept that they sit in one group: welcome. feels good, doesn’t it?

-now I’ll apologise to Group 1 in advance.
-I can’t relate to you and I really want you to figure out what pen feel best to write with for yourself. consider it homework and consider yourself free to not read on. but if you’re curious, you are of course welcome to stay and hear a little about what it’s like in Group 2 (from my perspective and my perspective only).
+now I’ll apologise to group 1 in advance.
+I can’t relate to you and I really want you to figure out what pen feels best to write with for yourself. consider it homework and consider yourself free to not read on. but if you’re curious, you are of course welcome to stay and hear a little about what it’s like in group 2 (from my perspective and my perspective only).

-I will admit I never really thougth I’d be the kind of person to write, especially seeing as I hated the essay subjects I did at school. but I mean it’s interesting to see the growth curve I’ve hit and seemingly a habit I have picked up and never quite put down.
+I will admit I never really thought I’d be the kind of person to write, especially seeing as I hated the essay subjects I did at school. but I mean, it’s interesting to see the growth curve I’ve hit and seemingly a habit I have picked up and never quite put down.

 my writing started in covid.
 I bought a bullet journal thinking I’d be amazing at it.
-I’d constantly fill it with interesting pages of birthday months and habit trackers…but it all of lasted a month and when I sat and thought “well I don’t want to waste this REALLY NICE journal” I decided to give normal journalling a try.
+I’d constantly fill it with interesting pages of birthday months and habit trackers… but it all only lasted a month. and when I sat and thought “well I don’t want to waste this REALLY NICE journal,” I decided to give normal journaling a try.

 let’s set some things straight though: